Genealogy-valued Feller diffusion: Concepts and main results

 \end{theorem}

-\begin{remark}[Non-critical case] The FK-duality holds also for non-critical $\U$-valued branching diffusions based on the operators \eqref{tv5} with addition of the operator from \eqref{e709}.
-The only modification in this case is that the exponent on the right hand side of \eqref{tv12} is replaced by
+\begin{remark}[Non-critical case] The FK-duality holds also for non-critical $\U$-valued branching diffusions based on the operators \eqref{tv5} and in addition the operator from \eqref{e709}.
+The only modification in the case of the Feynman-Kac potential, namely the exponent on the right hand side of \eqref{tv12} carries as in the critical case the occupation time of the coalescent, but in the noncritical case an additional term in the potential is added, meaning that the potential for the critical case $a=0$ is replaced for $a\ne 0$ by

 Here $a \in \R$ is the non-criticality coefficient; recall \eqref{eq:FelBDiff-ab}.
-Note, that the non-criticality does not add ``splitting'' to the tree because the \emph{coalescence rate remains} the same.
-However, there is a reweighting of the tree giving more respectively less weight, depending on the sign of $a$, to trees with later mergers than the Kingman coalescent. \end{remark}
+Note, that the non-criticality does not add ``splitting'' to the ancestral tree (recall Remark~\ref{r.ultsp}) because the \emph{coalescence rate remains} the same.
+However, there is a \emph{reweighting} of the tree by the changed exponential term giving more respectively less weight, depending on the sign of $a$, to coalescent paths with later mergers than the Kingman coalescent and therefore bigger distances. \end{remark}

-\begin{remark}[Coalescent tree] For the $\U_1$-valued Fleming-Viot diffusion the duality allows to relate the ultrametric probability measure space which is associated with the \emph{entrance law} of the Kingman coalescent from a countable population at time zero evolved for infinite time; see \cite{GPW09}.
+\begin{remark}[Kingman coalescent genealogy] For the $\U_1$-valued Fleming-Viot diffusion the duality allows to relate the ultrametric probability measure space which is associated with the \emph{entrance law} of the Kingman coalescent from a countable population at time zero evolved for infinite time; see \cite{GPW09}.
 In the case of the Feller diffusion for every finite population of size $n$ a \emph{reweighting} takes place through the Feynman-Kac term.
-However, this does \emph{not} lead to a \emph{consistent family of laws} of a process, in which all the finite trees are embedded. \end{remark}
+However, this does \emph{not} lead to a \emph{consistent family of laws} of a process, in which all the finite ultrametric spaces are embedded. \end{remark}

 The issue described in the above remark says in particular that the Kingman coalescent cannot be used for a strong duality.
 However, there is another possibility.